Updated: April 2017

 Conflict at a Glance

-Where: Clashes have occurred largely in the Ogaden region of Ethiopia, which hosts the Somalian population, though disputes have also occurred in other parts of the country, including protests in the centrally-located capital.
+Where: Clashes have occurred largely in the Ogaden region in eastern Ethiopia.
+Disputes between the Oromo people and the Tigray-dominated Ethiopian government have occurred in other parts of the country, including protests in the capital and largest city, Addis Ababa.

-2012 Long-time Prime Minister Meles Zenawi, regarded as one of Africa’s political strongmen, died in August and was replaced by former deputy prime minister Hailemariam Desalegn.
-Government use of anti-terror legislation to silence opposition figures and media critics continued in 2012 and widespread political detentions sparked countrywide protests.
+2012 Long-time Prime Minister Meles Zenawi, regarded as one of Africa’s political strongmen, died in August and was succeeded by Deputy Prime Minister Hailemariam Desalegn.
+Government use of anti-terror legislation to silence opposition figures and media critics continued and widespread political detentions sparked countrywide protests.
 After some initial success, government peace talks with the Ogaden National Liberation Front (ONLF) stalled.
 Low-intensity fighting continued in the Ogaden and Gambella regions.
-Desalegn signalled an interest in Qatari-sponsored efforts to normalize relations with Eritrea, providing hope for improved cooperation between the two countries.
+Desalegn signaled an interest in Qatari-sponsored efforts to normalize relations with Eritrea, providing hope for improved cooperation between the two countries.

-2010 Low-level fighting between Ogaden National Liberation Front (ONLF) rebels and government forces continued throughout the year, flaring up in September when 123 ONLF rebels were killed on the Somaliland coast.
-Prime Minister Melese Zenawi, of the Ethiopian People’s Revolutionary Democratic Front (EPRDF), was re-elected to a fourth term in May.
-Rights groups, opposition parties and international observers cited harassment, voter intimidation and in one case, the murder of a candidate in the pre-election period.
+2010 Low-level fighting between Ogaden National Liberation Front (ONLF) rebels and government forces continued, flaring up in September when 123 ONLF rebels were killed on the Somaliland coast.
+Prime Minister Meles Zenawi, of the Ethiopian People’s Revolutionary Democratic Front (EPRDF), was reelected to a fourth term in May.
+Rights groups, opposition parties and international observers cited harassment, voter intimidation, and, in one case, the murder of a candidate in the pre-election period.
 International observers concluded these accusations did not necessarily affect the overall election outcome.
 Attempts to challenge the results and demands for a rerun were denied by the National Election Board and subsequently rejected by the Supreme Court in July.

 2009 Humanitarian and human-rights organizations were severely restricted in 2009, making information-gathering difficult.
-Conflicts for which there was information were primarily over resources such as water and pasture land as in well as the oil-rich area of Ogaden.
+Conflicts for which there was information were primarily over resources such as water and pasture land, as well as the oil-rich area of Ogaden.
 An estimated 300,000 people remained displaced.
 Tensions were rising ahead of elections in 2010.
-The Forum for Democratic Dialogue (FDD), a coalition of eight oppositional parties, emerged in 2009 to foster peaceful discussions with the government to ensure fair elections in 2010.
-The joint border between Ethiopia and Eritrea continued to be contested, and the UN continued to accuse Eritrea of maintaining forces along the shared border with Djibouti.
+The Forum for Democratic Dialogue (FDD), a coalition of eight opposition parties, emerged to foster peaceful discussions with the government to ensure fair elections in 2010.
+The border between Ethiopia and Eritrea continued to be contested, and the UN continued to accuse Eritrea of maintaining forces along the shared border with Djibouti.

-2008 Ethiopia and Eritrea failed to demarcate their joint border in 2008 and the border was demarcated by the Eritrea-Ethiopia boundary commission (EEBC).
+2008 Ethiopia and Eritrea failed to agree on their border in 2008 and so the border was demarcated by the Eritrea-Ethiopia boundary commission (EEBC).
 Eritrea accepted this demarcation; by year’s end, Ethiopia had yet to comment.
-There were a total of 50 deaths in Ethiopia in 2008.
-Some of these deaths occurred as a result of clashes between Eritrean and Ethiopian armed forces.
+There was a total of 50 conflict deaths in Ethiopia in 2008.
+Some occurred as a result of clashes between Eritrean and Ethiopian armed forces.
 Additional attacks were carried out by Islamic guerillas over Ethiopia’s continued involvement in Somalia.
-Tribal clashes in southern Ethiopia added to the death toll, as the Konso and Borena tribes clashed over territory, water resources and land ownership.
-The UN Security Council officially withdrew the UN Mission in Ethiopia and Eritrea (UNMEE) after Eritrea forced its withdrawal in February, and the mission was terminated on July 31.
+Tribal clashes in southern Ethiopia added to the death toll, as the Konso and Borena tribes clashed over territory, water resources, and land ownership.
+In February, Eritrea forced the withdrawal of the UN Mission in Ethiopia and Eritrea (UNMEE); the UN Security Council terminated the mission on July 31.
 The Ethiopian government was accused by Human Rights Watch of abusing its own people in Ogaden during its counterinsurgency campaign in June.

-2007 The Ogaden region experienced a dramatic increase in armed conflict after an April 2007 attack on a Chinese-run oil field by the Ogaden National Liberation Front (ONLF).
-Since then, the government of Ethiopia has launched a counterinsurgency attack on rebels in the region, with the ONLF claiming that brutal force was being used against Ogaden civilians.
+2007 The Ogaden region experienced a dramatic increase in armed conflict after an April attack on a Chinese-run oil field by the Ogaden National Liberation Front (ONLF).
+The government of Ethiopia then launched a counterinsurgency attack on rebels in the region, with the ONLF claiming that brutal force was used against Ogaden civilians.
 Old conflicts between Ethiopia and Eritrea also emerged as the deadline to demarcate their joint border loomed at the end of November.
 Both sides began to remilitarize border areas.

 Type of Conflict

-5. The Ogaden National Liberation Front (ONLF): Formed in 1984, the ONLF claim they are fighting for the autonomy of the Somali population in the Ogaden region and for the protection of their lands from international corporations extracting resources.
-They primarily use grenades and land mines.
-Peace talks between the ONLF and the Ethiopian government faltered in 2012.
-According to Aljazeera, the ONLF has seen significant decline, partially due to their inability to remain cohesive.
+6. Ogaden National Liberation Front (ONLF): Ogaden National Liberation Front (ONLF): Formed in 1984, the ONLF sees itself involved in a struggle for the autonomy of the Somali population in the Ogaden region and the protection of their lands from international resource extraction firms.
+They primarily target the government and corporate infrastructure, using grenades and landmines.
+Peace talks with the Ethiopian government faltered in 2012.
+In October 2015, the ONLF formed the PAFD with four other groups to coordinate their armed struggles for self-determination.

-7. Afar Revolutionary Democratic Unity Front (ARDUF): Founded in 1993 the ARDUF functions as a political party under the opposition coalition United Ethiopian Democratic Forces (UEDF).
-An affiliated armed wing has engaged in low-intensity conflict with the Ethiopian government in the northern border regions.
+13. Afar Revolutionary Democratic Unity Front (ARDUF): Founded in 1993, the ARDUF functions as a political party under Ethiopia’s opposition coalition, the United Ethiopian Democratic Forces (UEDF).
+An ARDUF-affiliated armed wing has engaged in low-intensity conflict with the Ethiopian government in the northern border regions, which is fueled by economic deprivation and marginalization.
 The ARDUF seeks the unification of areas occupied by the Afars, traditionally stretching across Ethiopia, Eritrea and Djibouti.

 2015 Al-Jazeera reported that in April more than 100,000 citizens marched in a government-supported anti-ISIS rally in Addis Ababa.
 The event ended violently when protesters clashed with police, who arrested at least 100.

-In early July the Arbegnoch Ginbot 7 for Unity and Democratic Movement took its first military action in Western Tigray state, with reports of close to 50 fatalities.
-Prime Minister Desalegn warned that authorities would take direct action against Eritrea for alleged support of armed Ethiopian opposition groups and launched a counter-attack on July 10, in which 30 were reportedly killed (Crisis Watch).
+In early July, the Arbegnoch Ginbot 7 for Unity and Democratic Movement took its first military action in Western Tigray state, reportedly killing almost 50.
+Prime Minister Desalegn warned that authorities would take direct action against Eritrea for alleged support of armed Ethiopian opposition groups and launched a counterattack on July 10, in which 30 were reportedly killed.

 Protests erupted in the Oromia region over the government’s plan to expand Addis Ababa into that territory.
-International Crisis Group reported 75 civilian deaths and four police fatalities.
-Amnesty International raised concerns that the government’s viewing Oromo protesters as terrorists would lead to further repression of human rights (Amnesty International).
+International Crisis Group reported 75 civilian and four police deaths.
+Amnesty International raised concerns that the government’s treatment of Oromo protesters as terrorists would lead to a further repression of human rights (Amnesty International).
 A grenade attack on Grand Anwar Mosque in the capital injured 24 in mid-December.

-2013 In January, a court convicted 10 people of plotting terrorist attacks, sentencing them to three to 20 years.
-February saw the ONLF warning Canada’s Africa Oil Corporation not to continue exploration in the east until a peace agreement is reached, claiming the area is unsafe.
-In March, four senior leaders of the Tigray Peoples Liberation Front resigned, possibly to allow younger party members to take over.
-Anti-government protests in Addis Abbaba became increasingly heated in July and resulted in clashes with police and military forces.
-In August, at least three police and ten protestors were killed during protests, causing Amnesty International and opposition groups to condemn reports of government violence and crack downs.
+2013 In January, a court convicted 10 people of plotting terrorist attacks, sentencing them to prison terms of from three to 20 years.
+February saw the ONLF warning Canada’s Africa Oil Corporation not to continue exploration in the east until a peace agreement had been reached.
+In March, four senior leaders of the Tigrayan People’s Liberation Front resigned, possibly to allow younger party members to take over.
+Anti-government protests in Addis Ababa became increasingly heated in July and resulted in clashes with police and military forces.
+In August, at least three police and 10 protesters were killed during protests, causing Amnesty International and opposition groups to condemn government violence and crackdowns.

 2012 Low-intensity skirmishes continued on the Ethiopian-Eritrean border, punctuated by a cross-border attack on Eritrean military bases by Ethiopian troops.
 Seventy-five Eritrean prisoners were later released.
 The Ethiopian government claimed that the region had become a “launching pad” for rebel groups operating in the Afar region.
 The ARDUF killed five tourists in a January raid.
 The ONLF accused the army of killing 16 and detaining “hundreds” in the Gunagado district of the Ogaden.
 The ONLF claimed to have killed approximately 150 government and supporting militia forces in the Ogaden territory.
 A series of attacks by unknown gunmen killed 25 civilians in the Gambella region between March and April.
 Land-based ethnic clashes turned violent in the country’s southern regions, killing 18 and displacing tens of thousands.